astropy/astroquery/docs/simbad/simbad.rst

     ------- ------- ------- ... -------------- ------------------- ----------
       M   1 83.6287 22.0147 ...
 R 1995AuJPh..48..143S      M   1

-Wildcards are supported, but they render the query case-sensitive.
-So for instance to query messier objects from 1 through 9:
+`Wildcards`_ are supported.
+Note that this makes the query case-sensitive.
+This allows, for instance, to query messier objects from 1 through 9:

 ..
-    The following example is very slow ~6s due to a current (early 2024) bug in the SIMBAD regexp.
+    The following example is very slow ~20s due to a current (2024) bug in the SIMBAD regexp.
 This should be removed from the skipped tests once the bug is fixed upstream.